YourFriendSub/YAGPDB.xyz-CCs/Utility/AFK/README.md

 - ✅ Feature 2 - Shows how long it's been for you when you went AFK, and when will you arrive.
 If you added a duration, it'll show the rest of duration in humanize format and if you didn't add any duration, it'll show "indefinitely".
   - [Click here](https://github.com/YourFriendSub/YAGPDB.xyz-CCs/blob/main/Utility/AFK#Demo) to jump to demo Images or just scroll down.
 - ✅ Feature 3 - Command has a bunch of Variables to customisation configure from.
+  - `{{$Command := "-afk"}}`: To choose what you want as the AFK trigger.
+    - If you want, you could also use `-mydogatemyhomeworkandnowihavenothingtoshowtheteacher` as your prefix and command.
   - `{{$RemoveOnM := true}}`: If you want to Remove AFK on message or not.
     - If set `true`, AFK will be removed on any message, weather it's just a images, sticker, or a simple text.
     - If set `false`, AFK will only be remove when you send `-afk` [or what you set for the `$Command` variable].